common pitfalls when buying a used car

 How do you check a car before buying?

 There are a couple of different types of vehicle check you can buy, each one offering a different level of information.
-At My Car Check, we offer a range of vehicle checks ranging from our free factsheet to a comprehensive check that delivers a huge range of information about the history of your vehicle, from repairs to who owned it.
+At My Car Check, we offer a range of vehicle checks ranging from our free free check to a comprehensive check that delivers a huge range of information about the history of your vehicle, from repairs to who owned it.

 You will be able to find out whether the car you want has been stolen, written off, has outstanding loan payments, and much more.
 All our data comes from trusted sources like the DVLA, police, DVSA, MIAFTR, and finance companies.
 With a check like this, you can get on the road with utmost peace of mind.